Sous Vide Chicken Thighs

 How to make this without a sous vide machine

-You can make sous vide chicken thighs without a sous vide machine, so long as you have a large pot, a thermometer, and ziplock bags.
+You can make sous vide chicken thighs without a sous vide machine, so long as you have a large pot, a thermometer, and Ziploc bags.

 Cook the chicken thighs in your makeshift sous vide machine for an hour.
 Then remove them from the bags, sear, and serve.

 - Pat the chicken dry before searing them.
-Removing any extra moisture from it helps achieve crispier results.
+Removing any excess moisture helps achieve crispier results.

 - Cook from frozen.
 You don’t need to thaw frozen chicken thighs.
 Cook them 60 minutes longer to give them time to defrost and cook through.